Skip to content

 • Operators — JavaScript does not support operator overloading.
 This means that, while you can still use operators for numbers, you have to use supplementary functions from typegpu/std (add, mul, eq, lt, ge…) for operations involving vectors and matrices.

 • When to use TGSL instead of WGSL — Writing the code using TGSL has a few significant advantages.
 It allows defining utils only once and using them both as a kernel and host functions, as well as enables complete syntax highlighting and autocomplete in TypeGPU function definitions, leading to a better developer UX.
 However, it sometimes might be better to choose WGSL for certain functions.
 Since JavaScript doesn’t support operator overloading, functions including complex matrix operations can be more readable in WGSL.
-Also writing WGSL become a necessity whenever TGSL does not support some feature or standard library function quite yet.
-Luckily, you don’t have to choose on or the other for the entire project.
+Writing WGSL becomes a necessity whenever TGSL does not support some feature or standard library function quite yet.
+Luckily, you don’t have to choose one or the other for the entire project.
 It is possible to mix and match WGSL and TGSL at every step of the way.